 Now, more than ever (with ageing populations and increasing numbers of people dying from cancer and non-malignant conditions), health care systems should provide every patient and their family with a dignified death.
-Facing deteriorating health and uncertain recovery is distressing for patients who may be dying, and their families.
-This is particularly due to the frequent, possibly unnecessary, hospital admissions during the last year of life.
-In England patients currently spend an average of 29.7 days of their last 12 months in hospital.
-This is often not wanted by patients and families, and is costly for health services and for society.
-These concerns are endorsed by the NHS Commissioning Framework which includes two outcomes to improve care for people at the end of life; the proportion of patients who die in their preferred place of death; and bereaved relatives’ experiences of care.
+Facing deteriorating health and uncertain recovery is distressing for patients who may be dying, and their families, and costly for health services and society.

 What does this study involve?

-The study will run at four study sites in England and will be coordinated by the research team based at the Cicely Saunders Institute, King’s College London.
+In this study, AMBER care will be compared with usual care.
+This study aims to help us know if can recruit enough people, that the outcomes we use reflect what patients and families feel are important, whether it represents good value for money, and that the study procedures are workable.
+The study was based at four study sites in England and will be coordinated by the research team based at the Cicely Saunders Institute, King’s College London.
 All the study sites are district general hospitals and the study wards are general medical ward.
-Recruitment to the study will begin in April 2017.
+Recruitment finished in October 2018.
 The two sites have been allocated at random for patients to be cared for using the AMBER care bundle, the other two sites will carry on providing usual care for this group of patients.
-Patients will be asked to complete a questionnaire at the three time points: baseline, 3 to 5 days after and 10-15 days after the completion of the first questionnaire.
-For a group of patients and their relatives short interviews will be held regarding the patient’s illness and care.
-Additionally, we will conduct focus groups with the healthcare professionals, observe their multidisciplinary team meetings and ask them to fill in a questionnaire about the care provided at the ward at the study sites.
-We will also send out a post-bereavement survey to the relatives of patients who have lost their lives during or shortly after the study.
+Patients were asked to complete a questionnaire at the three time points: baseline, 3 to 5 days after and 10-15 days after the completion of the first questionnaire.
+For a group of patients and their relatives short interviews were held regarding the patient’s illness and care.
+Additionally, we conducted focus groups with the healthcare professionals, observed their multidisciplinary team meetings and ask them to fill in a questionnaire about the care provided at the ward at the study sites.
+We also sent out a post-bereavement survey to the relatives of patients who have lost their lives during or shortly after the study.

 Trial registration: ISRCTN36040085 DOI 10.1186/ISRCTN36040085